 Sat in the heart of rural Somerset, in the historic city of Wells, Bishop’s Brook offers an exquisite collection of high-specification two, three, four and five bedroom homes that are stunningly designed in a traditional style to reflect the character of the surrounding architecture, while still offering all the modern comforts you’d expect with a new build home.

 Prospective homebuyers looking to get a feel for the lifestyle on offer at Bishop’s Brook can now tour the development’s four bedroom Westerleigh show home.
 This impressive three storey town house is designed with growing families and entertaining in mind.
 On the ground floor, house-hunters will find the large open-plan kitchen / breakfast room, complete with bay window and French doors onto the garden, as well as a separate dining room and cloakroom.
-The first floor is home to the spacious living room, again boasting a bay window, and the light and airy master bedroom with en-suite shower room.
+The first floor is home to the spacious living room, again boasting a bay window, and the light and airy main bedroom with en-suite shower room.
 Three further double bedrooms can be found on the second floor, including a second bedroom to rival the master, as well as the family bathroom.
 Using Help to Buy, prices for a four bedroom home at Bishop’s Brook start from £228,000.

 Situated alongside the Bridgewater and Taunton canal, Firepool Lock boasts an impressive collection of one and two bedroom apartments, and three and four bedroom houses.
 But the jewels in this development’s crown have to be its stunning waterfront villas.
 Set over three floors, the villas enjoy a combination of south-facing decks, balconies and roof-top terraces from which to take in the scenic waterway.